c(i, x). For parallel tempering the state of the Markov chain

 while perserving $h(x_1, \ldots, x_k)$.

-The initial state must satisfy lud(initial, ...) > - Inf
+The initial state must satisfy lud(initial, ...) > - Inf for serial

-tempering or must satisfy lud(initial[i, ], ...) > - Inf
+tempering or must satisfy lud(initial[i, ], ...) > - Inf for each

-for parallel tempering, where lud
+i for parallel tempering, where lud is either obj

-or obj$lud
+or obj$lud.

 That is, the initial state must have positive probability.